Battle of Thermopylae: Third day

 At daybreak on the third day, the Phocians guarding the path above Thermopylae became aware of the outflanking Persian column by the rustling of oak leaves.
 Herodotus says they jumped up and were greatly amazed.
 Hydarnes was perhaps just as amazed to see them hastily arming themselves as they were to see him and his forces.
-He feared they were Spartans but was informed by Ephialtes of Trachis that they were not.
+He feared they were Spartans but was informed by Ephialtes that they were not.
 The Phocians retreated to a nearby hill to make their stand (assuming the Persians had come to attack them).
 However, not wishing to be delayed, the Persians merely shot a volley of arrows at them, before bypassing them to continue with their encirclement of the main Greek force.

 Learning from a runner that the Phocians had not held the path, Leonidas called a council of war at dawn.
 According to Diodorus, a Persian called Tyrrhastiadas, a Cymaean by birth, warned the Greeks.
 Some of the Greeks argued for withdrawal, but Leonidas resolved to stay at the pass with the Spartans.
 Upon discovering that his army had been encircled, Leonidas told his allies that they could leave if they wanted to.
-While many of the Greeks took him up on his offer and fled, around two thousand soldiers stayed behind to fight and die.
+While many of the Greeks took him up on his offer and fled, around 2,000 soldiers stayed behind to fight and die.
 Knowing that the end was near, the Greeks marched into the open field and met the Persians head-on.
 Many of the Greek contingents then either chose to withdraw (without orders) or were ordered to leave by Leonidas (Herodotus admits that there is some doubt about which actually happened).
 The contingent of 700 Thespians, led by their general Demophilus, refused to leave and committed themselves to the fight.
 Also present were the 400 Thebans and probably the helots who had accompanied the Spartans.

 Leonidas' actions have been the subject of much discussion.
 It is commonly stated that the Spartans were obeying the laws of Sparta by not retreating.
 It has also been proposed that the failure to retreat from Thermopylae gave rise to the notion that Spartans never retreated.
 It has also been suggested that Leonidas, recalling the words of the Oracle, was committed to sacrificing his life in order to save Sparta.

 One commonly accepted theory is that Leonidas chose to form a rearguard so that the other Greek contingents could get away.
 If all the troops had retreated, the open ground beyond the pass would have allowed the Persian cavalry to run the Greeks down.
 If they had all remained at the pass, they would have been encircled and would eventually have all been killed.
 By covering the retreat and continuing to block the pass, Leonidas could save more than 3,000 men, who would be able to fight again.